Justin Humphrey: Opinions on LGBT and gender issues

 In an email responding to a constituent Humphrey said "I understand transgender people have mental illness."
 This view is not supported by the World Health Organization or the American Psychiatric Association.
 In an interview published after the incident on April 15, 2021, Humphrey doubled down by saying "I want to tell your audience there is no transgender.
 There is male and there is female.
 And transgender would be a mental health issue...
 So those people that say I'm bigoted, I will say you're insane and you're doing the people wrong by doing that."
 Freedom Oklahoma, an LGBT advocacy group, denounced Humphrey's comments calling them "a long-debunked myth."

 Humphrey was quoted as saying "You're dang skippy I'll take my kid to a chicken fighting before I'm gonna take them to see a drag queen."
 In 2024, he voted against HB 3329 which still passed the house floor.
 It is intended to provide free menstrual products in school bathrooms.
 He voted in favor of a bill that would require adults to show an ID before accessing porn sites.
+He has voted against legislation seeking to ban adults from marrying minors.

 Humphrey, along with Kevin McDugle and former Tulsa mayor Kathy Taylor, signed a letter in support of April Wilkens and the Oklahoma Survivors Act.